Skip to content

 Description

 All sensitive data is dynamically retrieved from Vault, implementing a Zero Trust Secrets Model.
+There are no API keys, passwords, or certificates anywhere in the workflow JSON or in n8n credentials — every secret is read from Vault at execution time.

 vault-secret.json